evanhockings/QuantumACES.jl/docs/src/guide.md

 end
 ```

-And we need a function to create the circuit from the parameter struct.
+And we need a function to create the circuit from the parameter object.

 ```julia
 function example_circuit(example_param::ExampleParameters)